65 Things to Throw Out on Old Stuff Day

 Vases and flower pots

 Vases and flower pots will accumulate with each growing season.
 Make sure you only keep what you need, otherwise you’ll start to get buried by them.
 You likely don’t even need another flower pot; you probably have the answer in front of you.
-Check out these awesome DIY planters made from kitchen castoffs.

 What to hold on to